icons8/lunacy-docs/docs/styling.md

     * ![Radial gradient button](public/styling-linear.png) - radial
     * ![Angular gradient button](public/styling-angular.png) - angular

     As you do it, the gradient bar (2) with two handles gets displayed in the color picker.
-Also, you will see a gradient control with two color points (3) over the object.
+Also, you will see a gradient control with two color points (3) over the layer.
 The appearance of the gradient control depends on the selected gradient type.
 The next figure shows a linear gradient (see also the demos below).

     ![Gradient controls](public/styling-colorpickergrad1.png)

 3. Use the gradient control and/or the gradient bar to get the desired effect.
-The handles on the gradient bar correspond to color points over the object.
+The handles on the gradient bar correspond to color points over the layer.
 Actions applicable to all types of gradients:

     * To change the color of a color point click it (or its respective handle on the gradient bar), and select the required color in the color selection box (4).
     * To add a color to a gradient, just click over the gradient bar  or the gradient control.
 To adjust the color position move the handles or color points.